MrCNeale/mrcneale.github.io/_posts/2014-06-03-vcp5-study-pay-it-forward-an-unexpected-source-of-revisionpractice.md

 ---
 layout: post
-title: VCP5 Study: Pay it forward - An unexpected source of revision/practice
+title: VCP5 Study.
+Pay it forward - An unexpected source of revision/practice
+tags:
+- ESXi
+- VCP5
+- vExpert
+- VMTN
-date: 2014-06-03 20:26
+date: 2014-06-03T20:00:00+00:00
-author: chrisneale
 comments: true
-categories: [ESXi, Pay It Forward, Uncategorized, VCP5, VCP5-DCV, vExpert, Virtualisation, Virtualization, VMTN, VMWare]
 ---
 I first commented on the VMware communities forums back in 2006 on an ESX 2.x related issue someone was having.
 I had a 7 years hiatus from 2007 to now :-)